BaranPolat/genderbiasDutchTurkish/README.md

 This repository is for the code of my Bachelor's thesis.
-Gender bias on Dutch and Turkish word embeddings were investigated
+Gender bias in Dutch and Turkish word embeddings were investigated